nicholas-sim/ANL501-Data-Visualisation-and-Storytelling/README.md

 10. Plotting Trends and Time Series: Line Charts, Area Charts, Path Plots
 11. Plotting Geospatial Data: Choropleth Maps

-**Other Issues**
+**Other Topics**

 12. RMarkdown for Reproducible Report for Analytics
+13. Integrating Python with R using Reticulate
-13. Interactive Geospatial Plots with Leaflet
+14. Interactive Geospatial Plots with Leaflet
-14. Webscrapping with API
+15. Webscrapping with API